N = 1

 reconstructing synaptic mutations

-Mutants are often depicted as superheroes or monsters, but how do genetic mutations really impact the brain and body?
-I’ve recently been examining the effects of genetic mutations on the structure of synaptic connections in the mouse brain.
-We’ve been focused on a gene coding for Semaphorin 3A, a protein responsible for extracellular signalling.
-We identified several interesting phenotypes in the brains of mice harboring point mutation in this gene and I felt compelled to examine these phenotypes off of the computer screen and in real three dimensions.
+How do genetic mutations really impact the brain and body?
+I’ve recently been examining the effects of certain genetic mutations on the structure of synaptic connections in the mouse brain.
+Our work identified several interesting phenotypes and I felt compelled to investigate how these genetic effects may manifest in the shape of the brain.
 I decided to make two pieces side-by-side; one of the ‘wild-type’ form and one of the ‘mutant’ form.
 Can you guess which is which?

 About the build